TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Forest.md

 <br />

-- 6.- Log in with the default password and select a new one:
+- 6.- Log in with the `default password` given in the installation output and select a new one:

 <br />